Australian Energy Regulator: Staff

 The AER board currently has five members who are statutory appointments.
 Part IIIAA of the Competition and Consumer Act provides that two of the members of the AER must be chosen by the Commonwealth, with three of the members chosen by the States and Territories.

-Clare Savage is the chair of the AER, and Jim Cox is the deputy chair.
-The remaining members are Eric Groom, Catriona Lowe and Justin Oliver.
-The chief executive officer of the AER is Elizabeth Develin.
+Clare Savage is the chair of the AER, and Justin Oliver is the deputy chair.
+The remaining members are Jarrod Ball, Lynne Gallagher and Kate Symons.
+The chief executive officer of the AER is Matt Garbutt.